open-telemetry/opentelemetry-specification/CONTRIBUTING.md

 - The assignee makes a decision about the first response.
 It should be one of the 3 responses:
   - Yes, this is a good issue and we want to work on it.
-  - Maybe, this issue needs to be clarified before we can make a decision.
+  - Maybe, this issue needs to be clarified and/or others have to be pulled in before we can make a decision.
   - No, this issue should not be accepted.
 This can happen when the issue is a duplicate, was discussed and rejected in the past, is out of the project scope, etc. The assignee labels the issue "won't do", closes it and provides